-- Entrance Doors and Security – Doors which open into a common lobby or vestibule are the responsibility of the owners corporation.
+- Entrance Doors and Security – Doors that open into a common lobby or vestibule are the responsibility of the owner’s corporation.
 Damaged security features can leave all residents more vulnerable, so it’s important for strata managers to keep an eye out for any damage or wear.

 - Plumbing Leaks – While some plumbing leaks will be the responsibility of individual owners, any pipes within a shared wall or on common property is left up to strata managers.
 A small leak or blockage is a minor repair, but ignoring the issue can cause substantial water damage.

 Major Maintenance Projects for Strata Managers